kv8-A/DL_reproducibility_TransUNet/Reproducibility.md

 ## Introduction

-+In this blogpost the reader will be walked through the process of reproducing the model from the paper  "TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation".
-The reproducibility of the model was done withouth looking at the code from the paper.
-When the paper mentioned that they implemented code out other papers, for this reporducability this was done as well.
++In this blog post, the reader will be walked through the process of reproducing the model from the paper  "TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation".
+The reproducibility of the model was done without looking at the code from the paper.
+When the paper mentioned that they implemented code out other papers, for this reproducibility this was done as well.

 The blog post will now explain the architecture of the TransUNet and will then go over the different steps that were taken in the reproducibility process.

 ## TransUNet Architecture
 In the figure below the full TransUNet architecture is visualized.
 This figure was the main point of focus when reproducing the paper as it showed the different steps that needed to be taken to reproduce the TransUNet whereas the paper itself was used to have the details of the different parts.
-From the figure you can the TransUNet constists out of the CNN encoder, the Transformer Encoder and the right half (decoder) of the UNet model, these three different parts are then reproduced and merged to get the TransUNet code.
+From the figure you can the TransUNet consists out of the CNN encoder, the Transformer Encoder and the right half (decoder) of the UNet model, these three different parts are then reproduced and merged to get the TransUNet code.

 ![](/figs/architecture.png)

 ## Reproducing The Cascaded Decoder (UNet)
-TransUNet’s decoder is presented in the paper as the decoder part of UNet, shown in Fig1 of the paper as the right hand side of the network.
+TransUNet’s decoder is presented in the paper as the decoder part of UNet, shown in Fig1 of the paper as the right-hand side of the network.
 Its task is to decode and upsample the encoded features that come out of the hybrid CNN-Transformer encoder.
 Just like in UNet skip connections are introduced in order to preserve information across the resolution scales.
 For reproducing this part of the network, we solely use the information provided in the paper, the reference paper of UNet [^unet] and reference code of UNet implementation in PyTorch [^unetcode].

 From Fig1 of the paper the UNet architecture can be derived as follows:
 - The decoder consists of 4 main upsampling blocks.